Why Winning Isn't Even Close to Everything in Canine Sports

 She has become a better human.

-In my area of the country, there is a saying that eating a cake celebrating an agility championship will give you luck for a clean run.
+In my area of the country, there is a saying that eating a cake to celebrate an agility championship will give you luck for a clean run.
 If that is true, then eating a Journey cake must bring you a more clear vision into what sport does to those who participate.
 The next time you taste the sweetness of a Journey cake, know that it celebrates the sweetness of tiny victories that really point to incredible inner growth.

 So is canine sport really about winning first place, rewarding the victors and admitting that the losers are losers?
 Do we, in our sport, over pamper each other, and are we too eager to hand out "participation" ribbons, cakes and celebrations?
 I say no.